How is colorectal cancer diagnosed?

 Lab tests of samples

 Biopsy samples (from colonoscopy or surgery) are sent to the lab where a pathologist, a doctor trained to diagnose cancer and other diseases in tissue samples, looks at them under a microscope.
 Other tests may suggest that colorectal cancer is present, but the only way to be sure is to look at the samples under a microscope.

 Gene tests: Other lab tests may also be done on biopsy specimens to help better classify the cancer.
 Doctors may look for specific gene changes in the cancer cells that might affect how the cancer is best treated.
 For example, doctors now typically test the cells for changes in the KRAS gene.
 This gene is mutated in about 4 out of 10 colorectal cancers.
 Some doctors may also test for changes in the BRAF gene.
 Patients with cancers with mutations in either of these genes do not benefit from treatment with certain anti-cancer drugs such as cetuximab (Erbitux®) and panitumumab (Vectibix®).

 MSI testing: Sometimes the tumor tissue will be tested to see if it shows changes called microsatellite instability (MSI).
 This change is present in most colorectal cancers caused by hereditary non-polyposis colon cancer (HNPCC) and can also affect some cancers in patients who do not have HNPCC.
 There are 2 reasons to test colorectal cancers for MSI.
-The first reason is to identify patients who may have HNPCC.
-If they are found to have MSI, they can be tested for HNPCC.
-A diagnosis of HNPCC helps plan further screening for the patient (for example women with HNPCC may need to be screened for uterine cancer.
+The first reason is to identify patients who should be tested for HNPCC.
+A diagnosis of HNPCC can help plan further screening for the patient (for example women with HNPCC may need to be screened for uterine cancer).
 Also, if the patient is known to have HNPCC, their relatives could also have it, and may want to be tested for it.
 If they do have HNPCC, they are at increased risk of developing cancer and would need to be screened accordingly.
 The second reason is that knowing an early-stage colorectal cancer has MSI may change the way it is treated.